ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 {: #backup-ui}
 {: ui}

-The backup types have their respective tabs, either _On-demand_ or _Automatic_.
+The backup types can be either _On-demand_ or _Automatic_.
 Each backup is listed with its type and when the backup was taken.
-Click the timestamp to change its format between elapsed time, local time, and Coordinated Universal Time.

 Click the backup to reveal information for that specific backup, including its full ID.
 A **Restore** button, or pre-formatted CLI command, is there for restore options.

+For new hosting models, restoring a backup is currently available through the [CLI](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=cli#restore-backup-cli), [API](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=api#restore-backup-api) and [Terraform](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=terraform#restore-backup-tf).
+{: .tip}

 ## Backups in the CLI
 {: #backup-ui-cli}